nikic/nikic.github.com/_posts/2012-07-27-How-to-add-new-syntactic-features-to-PHP.markdown

         return T_IN;
     }

 Furthermore we have to let the engine know that we added a new token.
-For this open the `zend_language_parser.y` and insert the following line somewhere among its peers:
+For this open the [`zend_language_parser.y`][parser_def] and insert the following line somewhere among its peers:

     %token T_IN "in (T_IN)"